Non-Fiction Books Your Kids Will Actually Read

 - Non-fiction books can be a great help to satiate the quest for knowledge and information that many kids experience in the elementary years.

-David Macaulay has been a favorite non-fiction author of ours almost as long as my kids have been able to pick up a book. Â His illustrations are so impressive.
-Detailed step by step drawings show how castles, cathedrals, and ancient cities are built. Â I love books that open up worlds and get kids to think about new things.
+His work has been a favorite of ours almost as long as my kids have been able to pick up a book. Â His illustrations are so impressive.
+Detailed step by step drawings show how castles, and cathedrals, are built. Â I love books that open up worlds and get kids to think about new things.
 I am pretty sure I can credit David Macaulay for getting my kids to start drawing floor plans and elevations!

 If you found this article helpful and know someone who’d benefit from it’s content, please share.